tmhglnd/total-serialism/docs/generative-methods.md

 # Generative

 Basic functions that generate arrays consisting of number sequences.
 For instance functions that generate an ascending array of numbers evenly spread between a low and high value.
-Most functions follow the pattern: `function(<array-output-length>, <other-arguments>)`
+Most functions follow the pattern: `function(<array-output-size>, ...<other-arguments>)`

 ## Include